 Child custody and alimony are common issues that are resolved in a postnuptial agreement.
 The agreement may outline who will receive alimony and for how long.
 Alimony is the payment one spouse makes to another during and after the divorce.
 It generally does not end until the spouse receiving the alimony remarries or dies.

 Child custody involves who will care and financially provide for children born into the marriage.
 The spouses may determine each will receive joint child custody.
-A family court will look at the situation and the postnuptial agreement and make the final decision on what is for the child.
+A family court will look at the situation and the postnuptial agreement and make the final decision on what is best for the child.

 If this is a second or third marriage, the postnuptial agreement can address any children born prior to the marriage.
 For instance, a spouse may determine if they are willing to pay financial support for their stepchild if there is a divorce.
 The spouses can also define which property will go to their children from a prior marriage.